Barrett’s evasiveness alarms LGBTQ advocates fearful Supreme Court may roll back protections

 “Your honor, think of how you would feel as a gay or lesbian American to hear that you can’t answer whether the government can make it a crime for them to have that relationship, whether the government can enable people who are happily married to continue that relationship,” Blumenthal said.

 “Well, senator, you’re implying that I’m poised to say that I want to cast a vote to overrule Obergefell, and I assure you I don’t have any agenda,” Barrett answered.
-She told Sen. Dianne Feinstein (D-Calif.), “I fully respect all the rights of the LGBT community.
+She told Sen. Dianne Feinstein (D-Calif.): “I fully respect all the rights of the LGBT community.
 Obergefell is an important precedent of the court.
 I reject any kind of discrimination on any sort of basis.”

 But circumstances beyond Barrett’s control made the issue more relevant.